 Washington

-MUZZLELOADER REGULATION CHANGES
+MUZZLELOADER REGULATION CHANGES FOR WASHINGTON STATE

 Washington State has passed a new regulation that allows the use of a modern 209 primer ignition system during their regular muzzleloader seasons.
 You can convert any of your current Knights to a 209 (FPJ) ignition.
 Using our 209 FPJ conversion kit, you can make your current Knight Rifle compatible with the 209 ignition system.